 Process Analysis

 Process Analysis is the procedure of expository writing, and technical writing “planned to take the individual how modification conducted by a sequence of stages.”
+Every direct quote must be followed by a citation immediately following the closing quotation mark.
 For the new hiring system, we first consider the current hiring process, when the business is hiring, they take to promise that they hire correct representatives.
 There are insufficient separate steps necessary in the hiring procedure.
 This clarifies that includes an application form, testing, conversation with, location checks and well-being assessments.
 The “Interviews in the CIC Case Study” also offer the information we require how the process presently conducted.
 The various steps for hiring process for interviews are described below in table: